input-output-hk/jormungandr/doc/jcli/address.md

     info \
     ca1qsy0mwwm7mdwcuj308aapjw6ra4c3e6cygd0f333nvtjzxg8ahdvxz8ah8dldkhvwfghn77se8dp76uguavzyxh5cccek9epryr7mkkr8n7kgx
 discrimination: production
-public key: ed25519e_pk1pr7mnklkmtk8y5tel0gvnksldwywwkpzrt6vvvvmzus3jpldmtpsx9rnmx
+public key: ed25519_pk1pr7mnklkmtk8y5tel0gvnksldwywwkpzrt6vvvvmzus3jpldmtpsx9rnmx
-group key:  ed25519e_pk1pr7mnklkmtk8y5tel0gvnksldwywwkpzrt6vvvvmzus3jpldmtpsx9rnmx
+group key:  ed25519_pk1pr7mnklkmtk8y5tel0gvnksldwywwkpzrt6vvvvmzus3jpldmtpsx9rnmx
 ```

 ## Creating an address

-every of the command below allows to create address for production or for testing.
+Each command following allows to create addresses for production and testing
-This is for discrimination of addresses and to prevent users to send funds when utilising
-a testnet environment.
-To create an address for testing simply add the flag `--testing`.
+chains.
+For chains, where the discrimination is `testing`, you need to
+use the `--testing` flag.

+There's 3 types of addresses:

+* Single address : A simple spending key.
+This doesn't have any stake in the system
+* Grouped address : A spending key attached to an account key.
+The stake is automatically
+* Account address : An account key.
+The account is its own stake

 ### Address for UTxO

-You can create a bootstrap era address utilising the following command.
+You can create a single address (non-staked) using the spending public key for
+this address utilising the following command:

 ```
 $ jcli address \